humboldt123/touch-grass/README.md

 **Our Process**

 Our project consists of a frontend and a backend.
-Vishnu [mocked-up the frontend in Figma](https://www.figma.com/file/kGjD61HmgKpH2Q7C2CH1hZ/TouchGrassApp?type=design&node-id=3%3A33&mode=design&t=znTvkfTHlbvYL2al-1) then implemented it in React Native. `/*todo: add whate everyone else was doing*/`
+Vishnu mocked-up the frontend in Figma then implemented it in React Native. `/*todo: add whate everyone else was doing*/`

 Eric set up Supabase, found green space locations on OpenDataPhilly, created an API for finding the nearest one, and created a batch job for generating events for each group at the nearest location.

 **Our Tech Stack**

-We used the LIDSA tech-stack:
+This is our tech stack:
 - React Native
 - Supabase
   - PostgreSQL